ludavid15/notes/algorithms/_posts/2021-06-07-trajectoryOptimization.md

 $$PA-PBR^{-1}B^TP+Q+A^TP=0$$

-If (A, B) is stabilizable and (A, C) is observable/detectable, where Q = CTC, ARE has a unique positive definite/semi definite solution.
+If (A, B) is stabilizable and (A, C) is observable/detectable, where Q = CTC, DARE has a unique positive definite/semi definite solution.

 ### Discrete Time LQR
 A set of continuous time equations of motion can be converted to a discrete time set of step update equations as follows: